Optimal Estimation of Simultaneous Signals Using Absolute Inner Product with Applications to Integrative Genomics: Introduction

 \subsection{Related works}

 Statistically, estimation of $T$-score involves estimating a non-smooth functional -- the absolute value function -- of Gaussian random variables.
-Unlike the problems of estimating smooth functionals such as the linear or quadratic functionals \citep{ibragimov1985nonparametric,donoho1990minimax, fan1991estimation,efromovich1994adaptive, cai2006optimal} where some natural unbiased estimators are available, much less is known for estimating the non-smooth functionals.
+Unlike the problems of estimating smooth functionals such as the linear or quadratic functionals \citep{ibragimov1985nonparametric,donoho1990minimax, fan1991estimation,efromovich1994adaptive, cai2005nonquadratic, cai2006optimal} where some natural unbiased estimators are available, much less is known for estimating the non-smooth functionals.
 Using approximation theory, \cite{cai2011testing} established the minimax risk and constructed a minimax optimal procedure for estimating a non-smooth functional.
-More recently, this idea has been adapted to statistical information theory that also considered estimation of non-smooth functionals such as the R\'enyi entropy, support size, and $L_1$ distance \citep{jiao2015minimax, jiao2016minimax,wu2016minimax,wu2019chebyshev,acharya2016unified}.
-Nonetheless, how to estimate the absolute inner product of two Gaussian mean vectors ($T$-score) remains unknown.
+More recently, this idea has been adapted to statistical information theory that also considered estimation of non-smooth functionals such as the R\'enyi entropy, support size, and $L_1$-norm \citep{jiao2015minimax, jiao2016minimax,wu2016minimax,wu2019chebyshev,acharya2016unified}.
+In particular, \cite{collier2020estimation} obtained sharp minimax rates for estimating $L_\gamma$-norm for $\gamma\le 1$ under a single sparse Gaussian sequence model, where the optimal rates are achieved by estimators depending on the knowledge of the underlying sparsity.
+Nonetheless, it remains unknown how to estimate the absolute inner product of two Gaussian mean vectors ($T$-score) with sparse overlap as adaptive as possible.

 In the statistical genetics and genomics literature, several approaches have been proposed for integrating \textsc{gwas} and e\textsc{qtl} data sets.
 Under the colocalization framework, methods such as \cite{nica2010candidate} and \cite{giambartolomei2014bayesian} were developed to detect colocalised \textsc{snp}s.
 However, these methods do not directly identify the potential causal genes.
 Under the transcriptome-wise association study (TWAS) framework, \cite{zhu2016integration} proposed a summary data-based Mendelian randomization method for causal gene identification, by posing some structural causality assumptions. \cite{Pediscan} developed a gene-based association method called PrediXcan that directly tests the molecular mechanisms through which genetic variation affects phenotype.
 Nevertheless, there is still a need for a quantitative measure of the genetic sharing between genes and the disease that can be estimated from the \textsc{gwas}/e\textsc{qtl} summary statistics.